Try to get the landlord to follow the Human Rights Code

 In some situations you may be able to convince the landlord to follow the Human Rights Code.
 You can try to explain the law to them.
 Or you can get someone else to help you deal with them.

 If you still want to rent the place, you should take action quickly, preferably before they rent it to someone else.

 Try showing the landlord information about the Human Rights Code.
 The Ontario Human Rights Commission (OHRC) has information written for landlords.
-The Centre for Equality Rights in Accommodation (CERA) has many publications that explain the law about different types of in housing.
+The Canadian Centre for Housing Rights (CCHR) has many publications that explain the law about different types of in housing.

 It might help to get someone to talk to the landlord on your behalf.
-Contact CERA or the Human Rights Legal Support Centre (HRLSC).
+Contact your local community legal clinic or the Human Rights Legal Support Centre (HRLSC).